budget-skynet/build-github-action--near-testnet-deploy/README.md

 # NEAR Testnet Deploy Action

-Automatically deploy smart contracts to NEAR testnet with account creation, faucet funding, and smoke test execution in a single step.
+Automatically deploy smart contracts to NEAR testnet with account creation, faucet funding, and smoke test execution in a single workflow step.

 ## Description

-This action handles the complete NEAR testnet deployment workflow.
-It creates a testnet account if one does not exist, requests faucet funding, deploys your contract, runs basic smoke tests, and reports the results back to your workflow.
+This action handles the complete NEAR testnet deployment lifecycle.
+It creates a testnet account if one does not exist, requests faucet funding, deploys your contract, runs basic smoke tests, and reports the results.

 ## Inputs